Key Points

 Pennsylvania offers a variety of mortgage types to meet the needs of different homebuyers, including:

-A fixed-rate mortgage provides peace of mind with a consistent interest rate for the entire loan term.
-Borrowers can lock in a favorable rate and enjoy predictable monthly payments, making budgeting and financial planning easier.
+A fixed-rate mortgage provides a consistent interest rate for the entire loan term.
+Borrowers can lock in a favorable rate and enjoy predictable monthly payments, which can make budgeting and financial planning easier.

-Fixed-rate mortgages are typically available in terms ranging from 10 to 30 years, allowing borrowers to choose a loan duration that aligns with their financial goals and repayment capacity.
+Fixed-rate mortgages are typically available in 10-30-year terms, allowing borrowers to choose a loan duration that aligns with their financial goals and repayment capacity.

 FHA loans are backed by the federal government, making them more accessible to borrowers who may not qualify for conventional loans due to lower credit scores or higher debt-to-income ratios.
 The FHA insures these loans, reducing the risk for lenders and allowing them to offer more favorable terms to borrowers.

-FHA loans do require an upfront mortgage insurance premium (MIP), which is a percentage of the loan amount.
-Monthly MIP for new homebuyers is 0.15% to .75% — most often 0.55%.
+FHA loans require an upfront mortgage insurance premium (MIP), which is 1.75% of the loan amount.
+The annual MIP for new homebuyers varies, depending on your loan amount and loan-to-value ratio.

-VA loans offer exceptional benefits, including no down payment requirement, to eligible veterans, active-duty military members, certain Reserve and National Guard members, and eligible spouses.
+VA loans offer exceptional benefits, including a no-down-payment requirement, to eligible veterans, active-duty military members, certain Reserve and National Guard members, and eligible spouses.

-There’s no ongoing mortgage insurance as with a conventional mortgage; however, there may be a one-time funding fee.
-A first-time VA loan borrower with a 0% down payment would pay a 2.15% funding fee.
+VA loans do not require ongoing mortgage insurance as with a conventional mortgage.
+However, there may be a one-time funding fee.
+A first-time VA loan borrower with a down payment of less than 5% would pay a 2.15% funding fee.

-Jumbo loans cater to borrowers seeking financing for high-value properties that exceed conventional loan limits.
-The loan limit throughout most of Pennsylvania is $806,500.
+Jumbo loans cater to borrowers looking for financing for high-value properties that exceed conventional loan limits.
+The loan limit throughout most of Pennsylvania is $832,750 in 2026.
 The one exception is Pike County, where the limit is $1,209,750.
 For loans above those limits, you’ll need a jumbo mortgage.

 Securing a mortgage often depends on choosing the right location, where home prices, the overall cost of living, and mortgage terms are affordable.